 A show of Glaser's work was scheduled in Pisa, at the Municipal Museum.
 The day Glaser and friends arrived, the first floor of the museum was under two inches of water with live electrical wiring running randomly through the space.
 The workman assured everyone that the problem would be fixed in a couple of hours.
 No one believed him and everyone went out to dinner at a first class Pisan restaurant.
 The show never opened but the dinner was great.

 Glaser and the French artist Jean Michel Folon were great friends over a long period of time.
 They decided to celebrate that friendship by creating a book where one would start a drawing and the other would finish it.
-It's an accordian fold that celebrates an affectionate relationship.
+It's an accordion fold that celebrates an affectionate relationship.

-On the left, Giorgio Suave, the Italian novelist and bon vivant, who also ran Olivetti's Corporate Communications.
+On the left, Giorgio Soavi, the Italian novelist and bon vivant, who also ran Olivetti's Corporate Communications.
 He was really a poet, not an advertising man and had become a deep personal friend of Glaser's and Folon's.